Steps to a Credential

 - Continuing verification from instructors of positive dispositions characteristic of the teaching profession (emotional stability, strong interpersonal relations, good mental and physical health, and other character standards listed on the application)

-- Receipt of favorable results of Certificate of Clearance (note: candidates must report any changes in character standings, including unresolved issues with the law and/or CTC, to their credential analyst; failure to do so may result in expulsion from the program)
+- Receipt of favorable results of Certificate of Clearance (note: candidates must report any changes in character standings, including unresolved issues with the law and/or the California Commission on Teacher Credentialing (CTC), to their credential analyst; failure to do so may result in expulsion from the program)

 - Prior to applying for a preliminary credential, candidates must: